 Infographic: Online and Digital Learning at Ontario’s Publicly Funded Colleges and Universities

-See a visual interpretation of the rise in online and digital learning among Ontario’s publicly-funded colleges and universities.
-Using data from an in-depth report in 2018 by the Canadian Digital Learning Research Association (CDLRA) and co-supported by eCampusOntario, this new Ontario-focused infographic tracks the impact of online course registrations, forecasts future enrollments and describes technology.
+Using data from an in-depth report in 2019 by the Canadian Digital Learning Research Association (CDLRA) and co-supported by eCampusOntario, this new Ontario-focused infographic tracks the impact of online course registrations, forecasts future enrollments and describes technology.

 Nursing OER Environmental Scan